When is the next green list update announcement?

 When will the green list be reviewed and updated?

-The first update took place on Thursday 3 June, with changes coming into effect at 4am on 8 June.

 The lists are expected to be updated “every three weeks”.
-That timeframe indicates that the next list review will be on Thursday 24 June, with changes coming into effect from Tuesday 29 June.
+That timeframe indicates that the next list review will be on Thursday 15 July, with changes coming into effect within the week after that date.

 Amends to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.